gloinul/draft-westerlund-tsvwg-sctp-crypto-dtls/draft-westerlund-tsvwg-sctp-crypto-dtls.md

 {{I-D.ietf-tls-rfc8446bis}} for a more detailed discussion on key compromise and key exfiltration in (D)TLS.

-For many DTLS/SCTP deployments the SCTP association is expected to have a very long lifetime of months or even years.
+For many DTLS in SCTP deployments the SCTP association is expected to have a very long lifetime of months or even years.
 For associations with such long lifetimes there is a need to frequently re-authenticate both client and server by setting up new connections.
-TLS Certificate lifetimes
-significantly shorter than a year are common which is shorter than many expected DTLS/SCTP associations.
+TLS Certificate lifetimes significantly shorter than a year are common which is shorter than many expected SCTP associations protected by DTLS in SCTP.

 ## DTLS 1.3